 Within the past decade, the number of children diagnosed with Autism has increased dramatically.
 One in every eighty-eight children is diagnosed with autism according to the National Center on Birth Defects and Developmental Disabilities.
-Therefore the need for professionals trained in this specialized area https://linearchy.com/has-increased-significantly.
+Therefore the need for professionals trained in this specialized area has increased significantly.
 The certificate is designed for those who seek additional expertise in this critical-need area.